 Photo 675 is identified as being in Lower Town 1915.

 Here are excerpts of Photo 675 showing detais.
 The closest house is probably on the lot where Donnie Kalina now lives, which was built and lived in for many years by the Hillers.
-The Hillers may have built their house in about 1958.
+The Hillers built their house in about 1958.

 Photo 424, the original and an excerpt, another view of the flood.